Adnan-Sarkar/Product-Home-Page-Project-7/README.md

 Hello There,

 I'm `Adnan Sarkar`.
 This is the 7th assignment in my [Full Stack Javascript](https://ineuron.ai/course/Full-Stack-Javascript-Web-Developer) course.
 Where I designed this page using raw HTML & CSS.
-This design is not responsive, because at first, I prove to myself that I'm comfortable designing anything using raw HTML-CSS.
-It looks perfect on screen size `1920 x 1080`.
+This design is responsive and I use for it only media queries.
+Now, I'm strongly confident to do any website responsive with raw HTML-CSS without using any framework.

 ## 🛠 Technologies Used
 - HTML
 - CSS

 ## 🖥 Preview
-`note:` please make sure the preview screen is `1920 x 1080`

 [Live Preview](https://product-home-page-project-7.netlify.app/)

 ![](Product%20Home%20Page.png)